Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 Architecture.

-If you understand why and how to use this pattern, you're well on your way to writing more loosely coupled code and having a mental model of how to arrange the dependencies within your codebases.
+If you understand why and how to use this pattern, you're well on your way to writing more loosely coupled code and having a mental model of arranging the dependencies within your codebases.